joelvaneenwyk/huginn-wiki/Deployment-on-OpenShift.md

 1. That's it!
 Enjoy Huginn!

-Once it's running, you will want to create a `.env` to include the correct email configuration.
+Once it's running, you will want to create a `.env` in the root of the repo to include the correct email configuration and change the invite code.
 You can use `.env.example.openshift` as a guide.
 You'll need to push that change back up to OpenShift.

 ## OpenShift Considerations